Medically reviewed by Drugs.com. Last updated on Jun 12, 2022.

 Prasugrel can cause significant and sometimes fatal bleeding.
 Do not use prasugrel in patients with active pathological bleeding or a propensity to bleed, a history of transient ischemic attack or stroke, a body weight of less than 60 kg, or concomitant use of medications that increase the risk of bleeding (eg, warfarin, heparin, fibrinolytics, chronic use of NSAIDs).
-Prasugrel is not recommended in patients 75 years of age and older, except for high-risk situations (diabetes, history of prior myocardial infarction).
+Prasugrel is not recommended in patients 75 years of age or older, except for high-risk situations (diabetes, history of prior myocardial infarction).
 Do not start prasugrel in patients likely to undergo urgent CABG, and discontinue at least 7 days prior to any surgery.
 If possible, manage bleeding without discontinuing prasugrel, as discontinuation in the first few weeks after acute coronary syndrome may increase risk for subsequent cardiovascular events .

 Commonly used brand name(s)